metaodi/openerz/README.md

 * Update the documentation in `docs/README.md`
 * Update the documentation in `csv/README.md`.
 * Add the correct entries in `.gitignore` (e.g. if you provide a static station CSV file)
+* Update the municipality count and list in `test/test.api.js`

 ## Generate the CSVs